Macedonian grammar: Gender

+The gender opposition is not distinctively marked in the plural.

 Definiteness

 The article (член, člen) is postfixed, as in Bulgarian, Albanian and Romanian.
 In Macedonian there is only the definite article.
 One feature that has no parallel in any other standard Balkan language is the existence of three definite articles pertaining to position of the object: medial and/or unspecified, proximal (or close) and distal (or distant).